About Our Year 9 Homeschool Curriculum

 My Homeschool Curriculum Year 9 is similar to Year 10 in the New Zealand education system.

-We have divided our high school courses into two separate semesters:
+We have divided our Year 9 course into two separate semesters.

 - History, Geography, Commerce & Law

 - Teaching Support